October 21, 2020

 7 Benefits of an ACD System

 With the right configuration and tools, an effective ACD streamlines the entire call routing process and minimizes wasted time, for agents and for customers.
-Here is a high-level view of how an ACD can benefit your call center.

 - Connect customers with the right agent, right away – First-call resolution and customer satisfaction are very important metrics for a call center.
 They can directly impact your company’s ability to hold retain your customers for the long haul.
 If you can get your callers to the right agent to solve their problem – and if you can get them there quickly – they are less likely to leave.

 - Treat every customer with a personal touch – Having to talk to multiple people and having to repeat their name and problem for each new person at your office is tedious and frustrating for your customers.
 Integrating your ACD with your CRM, ticketing, order entry, or other system, puts all of the information in one place.
 Your customers don’t have to repeat themselves and your agents can quickly access their data – not only from this call, but from previous ones as well – for faster service and a better experience.

 - Manage customer queues, even during busy periods or after-hours – Customers today expect 24/7 access to your business, and an ACD can provide a warm and welcoming experience any time of day.
 Within business hours, calls can be managed more efficiently to help reduce long wait queues – extended hold times can be harmful to your business – using tools like self-service and voicemail.
 Try giving your callers regular updates about their place in line, or giving them the option of hanging up and getting a call back when the next agent becomes available, so they don’t lose their spot, or even at a time that is more convenient for them.
 After-hours, you can set a rule on your system to send calls to voicemail during off hours, or even to an emergency phone line.